Riondel

-Riondel is on the eastern shore of Kootenay Lake in the West Kootenay region of southeastern British Columbia.
-The village of approximately 250 people is on Riondel Road about 10 km north of Kootenay Bay, the Kootenay Lake Ferry eastern terminal.
+Riondel is on the eastern shore of Kootenay Lake in the Kootenays region of southeastern British Columbia.
+The village of approximately 266 people is on Riondel Road about 10 km north of Kootenay Bay, the Kootenay Lake ferry eastern terminal.
 The latter is about 81 km by road north of Creston and 43 km by road and lake ferry northeast of Nelson.

+History

 Explorers

-The Ktunaxa showed Archibald McDonald of the Hudson's Bay Company the huge lead outcrop in 1844.
+The Kutenai (Ktunaxa) showed Archibald McDonald of the Hudson's Bay Company the huge lead outcrop in 1844.
 However, the estimated 600 mi to the mouth of the Columbia River made the deposits worthless.
-By the 1880s, railroads advancing across the US, and steamboats travelling up the rivers into BC, would change the economics.
+By the 1880s, railroads advancing across the United States, and steamboats travelling up the rivers into British Columbia, would change the economics.

-Sproule & Hendryx
+Sproule and Hendryx

-In 1882, Robert Evan (Bob) Sproule staked four claims along the Riondel Peninsula, which included the Bluebell mine.
+In 1882, Robert Evan (Bob) Sproule staked four claims along the Riondel Peninsula, which included the Bluebell Mine.
 In 1884, Sproule sold an interest in the mine to Dr. Wilbur A. Hendryx, but forfeited an interest to George Jennings Ainsworth to settle a partner's debt.
-In 1886, Sproule was hanged for murdering Thomas Hammill over a years earlier claim dispute.
+In 1886, Sproule was sent to the gallows and hanged for murdering Thomas Hammill over a claim dispute from years earlier.
 At this time, on buying out the Ainsworth interests, the mine ownership passed wholly to Hendryx's Kootenay Mining and Smelting Company (KM&S).
 The settlement was known as Hendryx or Hendryx Camp.
 When the ineffective Pilot Bay smelter closed in 1896, the Hendryx settlement was renamed the Blue Bell Camp.

 Canadian Metal Company

 In 1905, the Canadian Metal Company purchased the mine.
 The next year, the steamboat hulks containing dormitories were replaced by married men's cottages and single men's bunkhouses.
 In 1907, the settlement was renamed Riondel after Count Edouard Riondel, the company president and French banker.
-Often mispronounced, the correct way is Ree-on-del with accent very slightly on the first syllable.
+Often mispronounced, the correct way is Ree-on-del with the accent very slightly on the first syllable.
 The concentrator, operational from 1908, proved effective.
 When new pumping equipment failed to keep pace with flooding at the lower levels, the mine was abandoned in 1921.

-Fowler & Eastman
+Fowler and Eastman

 In 1924, engineer and entrepreneur, S.S.
 Fowler, with partner B.L.
-Eastman, obtained some financial backing from Canadian Pacific Railway’s Consolidated Mining and Smelting (CM&S) subsidiary to reopen the operation.
+Eastman, obtained some financial backing from Canadian Pacific Railway's Consolidated Mining and Smelting (CM&S and now Teck Resources) subsidiary to reopen the operation.
 Able to sufficiently dewater the mine, extraction resumed.
 After concentrating the zinc-rich lead ore using a methodology determined by the limited electricity supply, the product went to the Trail smelter.
 To raise further capital, the venture was incorporated in 1929 as the Blue Bell Mines Limited, but the October stock market crash financially ruined the partners.